 Separate high-volume keywords into their own ad groups

-If a single keyword drives 20%+ of a campaign's spend, give it its own ad group.
+If a single keyword is dominating a campaign's spend, give it its own ad group.
 This lets you set a dedicated bid and track performance without it being diluted by lower-volume terms.

 Use audience refinements strategically